Structural variation in the human genome: Copy-number variation

 Copy-number variants are defined as sections of DNA that exist in a variable copy number when comparing it to the reference genome and are larger than 1 kb in size.
 This definition is broad and includes deletions, duplications, and large copy number variants.
 If the copy number variant is present in 1% or more of the population then it is also considered a copy-number polymorphism.
 There was a study on the global variation in copy number in the human genome which questioned the characteristics of copy number variants in the human genome.
 It was known that copy number variation in the human genome is important but at this point of time, it had not yet been fully understood.
 Human genome variation itself is very diverse as there are many types including inversions, duplication, SNPs, and other forms.
 They surveyed the genomes of 270 individuals, from a variety of populations, for copy number variants with technologies such as SNP arrays.
 Their results showed that many copy number variants had specific arrangements of linkage disequilibrium which revealed the copy number variation in all of the different populations.
 The study concluded that twelve percent of the genome contained CNVRs.
 They were found to be involved in more of the DNA in each genome than single nucleotide polymorphisms.
 This was a remarkable discovery since single nucleotide polymorphisms have been known to be the greatest in number in the human genome.
-In terms of size, however, these type of structural variants were found to have a larger presence in the human genome.
+In terms of size, however, these types of structural variants were found to have a larger presence in the human genome.

 The copy number variants continued to be studied as several studies continued to reveal the depth of their presence and their significance.
 A study was conducted that questioned the role of the organization of copy number variants and wondered what type of duplications they are.
 It was known that copy number variation plays a big role in many human diseases but at the time large scale studies of these duplications had not been done.
 They decided to sequence 130 breakpoints from 112 individuals that contained 119 known CNVs by doing whole genome sequencing as well as next generation sequencing.
 They found that tandem duplications comprised 83% of the CNVs while 8.4% were triplications, 4.2% were adjacent duplications, 2.5% were insertional translocations, and 1.7% were other complex rearrangements.
 The copy number variants were predominantly tandem duplications which made it the most common type of copy number variant in the human genome according to the results of the study on this population.